naughtygopher/errors/README.md

 ### File & line number prefixed to errors

 A common annoyance with Go errors which most people are aware of is, figuring out the origin of the error, especially when there are nested function calls.
 Ever since error annotation was introduced in Go, a lot of people have tried using it to trace out an errors origin by giving function names, contextual message etc in it. e.g. `fmt.Errorf("database query returned error %w", err)`.
 This errors package, whenever you call the Go error interface's `Error() string` function, it'll print the error prefixed by the filepath and line number.
 It'd look like `../Users/JohnDoe/apps/main.go:50 hello world` where 'hello world' is the error message.

+### HTTP status code & message

+The function `errors.HTTPStatusCodeMessage(error) (int, string, bool)` returns the HTTP status code, message, and a boolean value.
+The boolean if true, means the error is of type *Error from this package.
+If error is nested with multiple errors, it loops through all the levels and returns a single concatenated message.
+This is illustrated in the 'How to use?' section

 ## How to use?